MrBusiness87/PORTFOLIO/README.md

 License None: <br>When there is no license there is no copyright, except the one you create yourself.

+## Additional Notes:

+Each project has a description in it's repository link for what was done on the project and which technologies are used.

 ---

 ## Questions: